amirb401/PracticingGithub/notes.md

 Git FLOW:

     1. Create new branch for a feature or a fix.
-    2. Make changes on the new branch
+    2. Make changes on the new branch.
-    3. Merge changes into master
+    3. Merge changes into master.
-    4. Delete old branch
+    4. Delete old branch.